suegdu/USV/README.md

 > C/ The Ability to scan a custom sort of sites through a custom text file provided by the user.

 > C/ General-side improvements.

+> C/ The sites scan system will be changed which will provide more sites and weekly updates to the list.